learn-co-curriculum/sinatra-ar-crud-lab/README.md

 Create a controller action, `get '/articles/:id/edit'`, that renders the view `edit.erb`.
 This view should contain a form to update a specific article--similar to the form you made for a new article, but the fields should be pre-populated with the existing title and content of the article.

-Although we want to send a `PATCH` request to `/articles/:id`, we have to be a little sneaky to trick HTML into letting us do something besides a `GET` or a `POST`.
+Define the controller action `patch '/articles/:id'`.
+Although we want to send a `PATCH` request to `/articles/:id` to process the form, we have to be a little sneaky to trick HTML into letting us do something besides a `GET` or a `POST`.
-Define the controller action `patch '/articles/:id'`, but your form will be configured to send a `POST` in the `method` attribute, and include:
+Your form will be configured to send a POST request in its method attribute, but then we'll have Sinatra override it: Inside the form itself, add a hidden field to specify a PATCH request like so:
 ```html
 <input id="hidden" type="hidden" name="_method" value="PATCH">
 ```

-**Reminder:** Remember to add the `use Rack::MethodOverride` to your `config.ru` file so that your app will know how to handle `PATCH`, `PUT`, and `DELETE` requests!
+**Reminder:** Add the `use Rack::MethodOverride` to your `config.ru` file so that your app will know how to handle `PATCH`, `PUT`, and `DELETE` requests!